IMISE/3LGM2-Tool/IHE/Analylsis of 3LGM² models.md

 On the top you can see the:

-* Redundancy factor: percentage of entity types, that are stored in database systems
+* **Redundancy factor**: percentage of entity types, that are stored in database systems

-* Undersaturation factor: percentage of entity types, that aren't stored in any database system
+* **Undersaturation factor**: percentage of entity types, that aren't stored in any database system